 Selecting, vetting and testing retail audit forms with a sample group of users and pilot stores prior to general launch.
 For more information on calibration, please refer to Retail Audit Calibration – Purpose And Best Practices.

 When conducting a retail audit, the “checklist” used is generally refereed to as a form.
 Please find a form definition below.

 An end-to-end process or workflow that identifies, assigns and closes issues.
 A closed-loop process does not just report problems, it facilitates handling and closure.
 A retail audit process that identifies issues at the store, assigns them to individuals and tracks them through completion/closure is generally referred to as a closed-loop process.

-Adherence to operational, service and merchandising standards, best practices and company policies.
+Adherence to brand standards such as operations, service, loss prevention, security or merchandising standards, best practices and company policies.
 Scaling a multi-unit business while protecting the integrity of the brand and the customer experience at each location requires compliance tracking and a closed-loop workflow.

 Often used in the food service industry, a critical item sets the entire section’s score to zero, regardless of other items in the section, if found non-compliant during the visit.
 Critical items can be used whenever a customer or employee’s health and safety is at stake or when the business continuity is threatened by non-compliance.

 Also known as Regional Manager, Area Supervisor, Franchise Consultant